 The ME Association have a leaflet on energy management here

 By carrying out activities in small chunks, people with ME can hopefully avoid over-exertion, and therefore avoid triggering PEM.
+Some people find it useful to keep a record of activities to help them with pacing, bearing in mind the onset of PEM is delayed.

 It’s imperative to recognise that the amount of activity people with ME will be able to manage will depend on their symptoms and severity.
 Some may only be able to manage very small amounts of activity a day; every person is different.